riipen/credly-ruby/README.md

 client.badges_get
 ```

-The `Client` class also accepts a `version:` parameter for the API version,
+The `Client` class also accepts a `version` parameter for the API version,
-and a `sandbox:` boolean variable which specifies whether to use the production environment or the sandbox environment.
+and a `sandbox` boolean variable which specifies whether to use the production environment or the sandbox environment.

-The default value of `sandbox:` is `false`, and the default `version:` value is `v1`
+The default value of `sandbox` is `false`, and the default `version` value is `v1`

 As a note, the Credly API only has version 1.0